|

-It's What's Up Front that Counts
+It's What's Up Front that Countsby Sky Wallace |

-Okay so you finally found that "Deuce" you’ve been looking for and you have decided to turn it into street stormer that will also do duty at the drag strip.
+Okay so you finally found that "Deuce" youve been looking for and you have decided to turn it into street stormer that will also do duty at the drag strip.
 After looking at the front clip of this thirty-something Chevy you come to the realization that the stock front clip, suspension and braking are going to leave something to be desired.
 What the old Chevy is going to need is a front end that is stronger, lighter, offers better braking and more clearances for headers and other things.
+Chris Alstons Chassisworks front-frame kit for GMs 1962-67 Chevy II/Nova models meets all of those requirements.
+The Chassisworks front-end clip has been designed for assembly and installation with a bare minimum of common hand tools.
+No welding or special fabrication skills are required, which means you can do it yourself and save some of your hard earned cash.

 Rather than dealing with the compromises involved in trying to make existing parts fit, the Chassisworks engineers basically started from scratch.
 Before the revolution in computer design and manufacturing capabilities, a project like this would have been impossible for anyone not linked with the Detroit automakers.